brettz9/asyouwish/README.md

 12. Create adapters to work with node-webkit, Deskshell, AppJS, etc.
 APIs?
 (See Mozilla bug [855936](https://bugzilla.mozilla.org/show_bug.cgi?id=855936) (and see also  [848647](https://bugzilla.mozilla.org/show_bug.cgi?id=848647) for a related idea) for work that would help facilitate this.)
-13. Change AsYouWish.requestPrivs injection to "require" (hoping that especially requirejs users will use another variable and that browserify can work with this!)
+13. Change AsYouWish.requestPrivs injection to "require" (hoping that especially RequireJS users will use another variable and that browserify can work with this!), or, better yet (especially if Node and the
+SDK begin to use it), use `System.load()` ([ES6 modules](https://github.com/ModuleLoader/es6-module-loader/)).
 14. Incorporate AMO suggestion to integrate site-specific preferences with *about:permissions* (via [nsIPermissionManager](https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIPermissionManager), [nsIContentPrefService2](https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIContentPrefService2) or [Services.jsm](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Services.jsm)?) and also move JSON preferences like whitelisted privs out of the simple preferences which expose this to users; being tracked in [issue 8](https://github.com/brettz9/asyouwish/issues/8).
 15. Optional, user-approved DOM/XUL escalation if possible: [issue 4](https://github.com/brettz9/asyouwish/issues/4)
 16. Add privileged file dialog saving as a custom module so websites do not need to ask for